Dancing with the Stars (American TV series) season 7

 Season seven of Dancing with the Stars premiered on September 22, 2008, on the ABC network.

 Instead of twelve couples as in previous seasons, this was the first season to feature a lineup of thirteen couples.
-This season also introduced four new dances: the hustle, salsa, jitterbug, and West Coast Swing.
+This season also introduced four new dances: the hustle, jitterbug, salsa, and West Coast Swing.

 Model and host Brooke Burke and Derek Hough were crowned the champions, while Tampa Bay Buccaneers defensive tackle Warren Sapp and Kym Johnson finished in second place, and NSYNC singer Lance Bass and Lacey Schwimmer finished third.

 Cast

 Couples

-The official cast announcement was made on the morning of August 25, 2008 on Good Morning America.
+This season featured thirteen celebrity contestants.
+The official cast announcement was made on the morning of August 25, 2008, on Good Morning America.

 Host and judges

 Tom Bergeron and Samantha Harris returned as the show's co-hosts.
 Len Goodman, Bruno Tonioli, and Carrie Ann Inaba returned as the judges, while Michael Flatley appeared as a guest judge during week six.